 - If the Smart Stat zone has a schedule and the fan is ON.
 You will see Changes to unoccupied at x: xx.
 (Ex. x: xx meaning scheduled off time of the zone)

 - At the noon position below the transparent ring you will find the temperature/humidity sensor.

 - On the front cover of the Smart Stat lower right you will find the occupancy sensor.
 The sensor can be turned ON or OFF depending on the installed location of the Smart Stat and application.

 | Touchpad Layout

-On the Local Interface Sensor middle cover there is a transparent ring that is touch sensitive with 14 segmented indicator LED’s.
-For the purposes of this document, we will use a clock as reference for the touch pad points.
+On the Local Interface Sensor middle cover, there is a transparent ring that is touch sensitive with 14 segmented indicator LEDs.
+For this document, we will use a clock as a reference for the touchpad points.

 The 5 or 7 o’clock position = Down

 - Using a paper clip or piece of solid 16-gauge wire bent at a ninety-degree angle press the recessed mode button in the upper left corner of the Local Interface Sensor.